-Upon receipt of the proprietary design plans, the designer shall review the design and incorporate the wall plans into the contract set.
-The plans from the wall companies, control plans and wall company standard drawings shall constitute the 90% Plans.
+Upon receipt of the proprietary design plans, the designer must review the design and incorporate the wall plans into the contract set.
+The plans from the wall companies, control plans and wall company standard drawings must constitute the 90% Plans.